inveniosoftware-contrib/lumberjack/README.rst

 By default, the test suite works by monkey-patching bits of the elasticsearch-py module and asserting that they were called with the right arguments.
-This is OK for automated testing like Travis, but isn't entirely "real-world".

-To run the test suite on an actual Elasticsearch cluster, you should edit the constants at the top of tests/common.py in the obvious way.
+Some of the tests also can be run using an actual Elasticsearch cluster.
+To do this, you should edit the constants at the top of tests/common.py in the obvious way.
 The main thing you should do is set MOCK = False.

-By default the tests expect an Elasticsearch node at <http://localhost:9199>.
+By default the live tests expect an Elasticsearch node at
-My setup is that I forward this port over SSH to the actual node I want to connect to; that way I can firewall the nodes and also easily switch between them.
+<http://localhost:9199>.
+My setup is that I forward this port over SSH to the
+actual node I want to connect to; that way I can firewall the nodes and also easily switch between them.

 To run the tests themselves, you should run::